kounkou/kounkou.github.io/_posts/2019-06-10-python-decorator.md

 ## Introduction

 To be honest, I didn't think I would have to write a post talking about Python.
-Coming from a complicated language as C++, Python looks as an executable pseudocode language.
+Coming from a complicated language such as C++, Python looks as an executable pseudocode language.
 But the more I look into the language, the more I see the beauty of the Python language.
 So I decided to write this little post about a feature that most Python scripters barely touch, but that I find extremely well made.

 ## Decorator structure